 Dr. Lane earned a bachelor's degree in biology from the University of Chicago and earned his medical degree from the Georgetown University School of Medicine in Washington, D.C.
 He completed his Pediatrics residency and fellowships in both Pediatric Critical Care Medicine and Pediatric Cardiology at the Children’s Hospital of Los Angeles.

 Dr. Matchey earned her medical degree from the University of California, San Francisco.
 She is a graduate of the Pediatrics residency at Phoenix Children’s Hospital and also served as Chief Resident in the program.
-She completed her fellowship at the Children’s Hospital of Wisconsin.
+She completed her fellowship at the Children’s Hospital of Wisconsin in Milwaukee, Wisconsin.

 Dr. Rao started his medical career in Bombay India, earning his medical degree from Grant Medical College in Mumbai, India.
 He completed Pediatrics residencies at Bombay University and the University of Illinois at Chicago.
 He completed fellowships in Pediatric Critical Care Medicine and Pediatric Cardiology at the Children’s Hospital of Wisconsin.

 Dr. Rao is interested in the use of near-infrared spectroscopy (NIRS) in cardiac patients and examining the effects of exercise on Fontan patients.
-His most recent article was published in the January 2012 issue of Pediatric Cardiology.
 He also runs and sees patients in his own pulmonary hypertension clinic.